 - Friday Harbor is your place for shopping on San Juan Island from groceries to souvenirs.

-- I found all I needed for a picnic and a camp fire cookout at the grocery store.
+- Find all you need for a picnic and a camp fire cookout at the grocery store.

 - Reservations for the Washington State Ferry are highly recommended, only 10% of the ferry capacity is available for drive-up passage.